TheLegendofPiratesOnline/discord-bot/README.md

 ### For Developers
 We recommend setting `debug` to `True` and `suppressWarnings` to `False` to enable debug logs and console warnings.

+Documentation for API on [docs.tlopo.com](https://docs.tlopo.com/) is outdated, refer to [index.html.md](https://github.com/TheLegendofPiratesOnline/documentation/blob/master/source/index.html.md) in the API documentation repository source folder for the still outdated but more up to date documentation.

 ## Starting the Bot
 The following outlines how to start the bot: